 The Extended Day program has a playful atmosphere with students from all classes interacting and working together.
 The staff offers physical activities, art projects, games, and an opportunity for children to play in a safe, fun environment with their friends from all six classrooms.
 In this relaxed after-school environment, the staff continues the expectation of supportive social interactions and thoughtful choices.

-This summer, come to downtown Seattle and set off on a new adventure everyday!
-Spruce Street School offers nine week-long summer camp sessions for children ages 5-10.
+This summer, come to downtown Seattle and set off on a new adventure every day!
+Spruce Street School offers eight week-long summer camp sessions for children ages 5-10.
 Weekly themes connect the daily activities, which include beach trips, playing at parks and playgrounds, visits to zoos and farms, indoor play time, art projects, and much more.
 Experienced and kind counselors work to understand children's interests, helping them to make strong friendships while enjoying a full Seattle summer experience.

 - Many varied activities each week